Best and Worst Food Habits for Sleep

 Adenosine, a chemical, is thought to play a key role in sleep-wake balance.
 When we're awake, adenosine builds up in our bodies, which appears to increase sleep demand.
 Caffeine, on the other hand, blocks adenosine, which could explain why it enhances alertness in some people.
 Neurotransmitters are chemicals that send messages throughout the nervous system, causing certain cells to stimulate or inhibit.
 GABA, acetylcholine, orexin, and serotonin are examples of neurotransmitters that promote alertness or sleep.

-Hormones are also important for signalling and controlling sleep-wake cycles.
+Hormones are also important for signaling and controlling sleep-wake cycles.

 One of the most well-known hormones connected to sleep is melatonin, which promotes sleep and is naturally created as light exposure diminishes.
 Adrenaline, cortisol, and norepinephrine are other essential sleep-related hormones.
 Sleep can also alter the synthesis of important hormones that govern appetite, such as growth hormone, leptin, and ghrelin, which can impact sleep-wake homeostasis and circadian rhythms.